nickp60/riboSeed/choose_reference_with_ANI.md

 - `-n` number of strains
 - `-o` organism name

- And 2 optional arguments.
-This allows you to reuse the same prokaryotes.txt file from NCBI and the same comparison genomes (rather than having to download them fresh each time)
+ And 3 optional arguments.
+This allows you to reuse the same prokaryotes.txt file from NCBI and the same comparison genomes (rather than having to download them fresh each time).
+The last arg `-a` allows you to skip the assembly step and use an existing assembly for ANI anaysis.

 - `-p` prokaryotes.txt file
 - `-g` directory of genomes of interest
+- `-a` existing assembly

 This returns the string of the file name of the best reference, as well as writes that to a file in the output directory called `best_reference`.

 What's it doing under the hood?

-# Description of Components
+### Description of Components
-## 1. Randomly Selecting Potential References
+#### 1. Randomly Selecting Potential References (if not using `-g`)
 We use the list of prokaryote assemblies from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/genomes/GENOME_REPORTS/prokaryotes.txt).
 If you have it downloaded already, you can pass it as an arg to the get_n_genomes_script.

 The following script will get 25 random E. coli genomes